BETASOM: Operational detail

 Dönitz considered the Italians as displaying "great dash and daring in battle, often exceeding that of Germans", but less toughness, endurance and tenacity.
 By 30 November 1940, Italian submarines in the Atlantic each sank an average of 200 gross tons per day, while German U-boats each averaged 1,115 gross tons per day during the same period.
-Italian submarines, however, had only been in the Atlantic for a few months at this time, and had not had yet the time to adapt to the new operational conditions, whereas the U-boats had already been operating there for more than a year.
+Italian submarines, had only been in the Atlantic for a few months and had not had yet the time to adapt to the new operational conditions, whereas the U-boats had been operating there for more than a year.

-In an attempt to improve the performance of the Italian submarines, several measures were taken: taking cue from the Kriegsmarine, older Italian submarine commanders (some were 40 years old) were replaced with younger officers, who possessed more aggressiveness and stamina; a "submarine school" was created in Gotenhafen, where commanders, officers and bridge crews of the BETASOM submarines were trained according to the German model (the submarine Reginaldo Giuliani was assigned to this task, in cooperation with German naval units).
+To improve the performance of the Italian submarines, several measures were taken, following the Kriegsmarine, older Italian submarine commanders (some were 40 years old) were replaced with younger officers, who possessed more aggression and stamina; a "submarine school" was created in Gotenhafen, where commanders, officers and bridge crews of the BETASOM submarines were trained according to the German model (the submarine Reginaldo Giuliani was assigned to this task, in cooperation with German naval units).
 Italian submarines also underwent improvement work, such as the reshaping of their excessively large conning towers.

-These measures significantly improved the performance of the remaining Italian submarines (in 1941, about half were recalled to the Mediterranean following heavy submarine losses in that theatre); the average tonnage sunk by BETASOM submarines rose from 3,844 Gross Register Tons (GRT) in 1940 to 27,335 GRT in 1942 (and, respectively, from 7,779 GRT to 68,337 GRT per actually operating submarine).
+These measures significantly improved the performance of the remaining Italian submarines (in 1941, about half were recalled to the Mediterranean following the submarine losses there); the average tonnage sunk by BETASOM submarines rose from 3,844 gross register tons (GRT) in 1940 to 27,335 GRT in 1942 (and, respectively, from 7,779 GRT to 68,337 GRT per submarine).
 The tonnage sunk for every lost submarine was 32,672 GRT in 1940 (opposed to 188,423 GRT for German submarines), 20,432 GRT in 1941 (70,871 GRT for Germans submarines), 136,674 GRT in 1942 (68,801 GRT for German submarines) and 13,498 GRT in 1943 (11,391 GRT for German submarines).